Department of Psychology

 Read the stories

 The Department of Psychology is committed to celebrating its diversity and creating an inclusive community.
-The Diversity and Inclusion Working Group in the Department of Psychology is dedicated to identifying how we can draw from the diverse backgrounds and experiences of our staff and students, and support changes that improve our understanding of our place in the world.
+The EDI Committee in the Department of Psychology is dedicated to identifying how we can draw from the diverse backgrounds and experiences of our staff and students, and support changes that improve our understanding of our place in the world.
 At Essex, we are Rebels with a Cause, and changing the world starts with us.

 We host different events throughout the academic year to hear new perspectives and support departmental activities.
 Recent events include workshops for staff on inclusive teaching and focus groups with students.

-If you would like to make a suggestion regarding diversity and inclusion within the department you can submit your ideas through our Qualtrics form.
+If you would like to make a suggestion regarding diversity and inclusion within the department you can submit your ideas through regular open lunches and by contributing to the committee.
+Academic staff, postgraduate students and professional services staff all make a contribution to our community.

 Resources and support for staff